lucyqp/Arduino-Morning-Routine/README.md

 1. Wire circuit with schematic
 2. Clone this repository
 3. Install dependencies ("pip install -r requirements.txt")
-4. Copy .env.example to .env and fill in your own API credentials (Google Tasks API, Spotify API, OpenWeather API used)
+4. Copy .env.example to .env and fill in your own API credentials (Spotify API, OpenWeather API used)
+5. From the Google Cloud console, download copy of client ID file and save to working directory as "credentials.json"
-5. Run with: "python src/main.py"
+6. Run with: "python src/main.py"

 # Schematic Diagram